-Join Steve Caplin for an in-depth discussion in this video Adding graffiti, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding graffiti, part of Photoshop: Creating Perspective.

 The for sale sign looks fine on our wall.
 But that required us to make a new object …outside Vanishing Point.
 Here's how we can paint directly within …Vanishing Point using the Built-in brush tool. …We'll make a new layer and we'll call it Graffiti. …And we'll go back into Vanishing Point.
 Let's zoom in, and we'll switch to the …Brush tool which we haven't used yet.
 Now, the Brush tool paints largely as we …would expect.
 Let's turn Healing off for now, and let's …pick a deep blue as our color.
 We can set the diameter of the brush and …the hardness of the brush and we can start to paint.…